Set-top

 Box, Integrated Set Top Box, Hybrid Cable

 Box, Media Center.
-Associated

 with Digital Media Adapters, Digital

-Media Receivers, Windows Media Extender Set-top Boxes, Gaming Consoles.)
+Media Receivers, Windows Media Extender Set-top Boxes, Gaming Consoles,

-Its ancestor is often considered the
+Its ancestor is

 Nintendo game box as